 1 Preschool-aged children is used in this paper to refer to children who are not yet of school age.

 Types of playgroups

 Playgroups are generally broken into two categories: those that are self-managed (typically called community playgroups) and those that are supported.
-This paper focuses on supported playgroups.
+The characteristics of each are outlined below.

 Jackson (2013) articulated the aims of supported playgroups as:

 - stimulating children's development through quality early-childhood experiences;

 - increasing parental knowledge related to child development, early childhood learning and positive guidance skills;

 - providing access to information and resources; and

 - providing opportunities for the identification of developmental problems and referral to appropriate services.